xon52/x5-modal/README.md

 - Using `$x5.openModal` returns a promise and is resolved with the customizable `okValue` or `cancelValue` props
 - `$x5.closeModal()` [without a name] will close the active modal
 - `$x5.closeModals()` will close all open modals without the `keepOpen` flag
-- If using **vue-router**, changing the route will close all open modals without the `keepOpen` flag
+- If using **vue-router**, changing the route will close each open modal without the `keepOpen` flag

 ### Data Prop